HarithaBangaru/project23/README.md

 - Contains several graphical and visual creative effects.
 - Have visually appealing visual design and architecture.
 - Comprises a number of web sites such as Home, Services, Gallery, Classes, and Contact Us .
-- The website allows the user to take a classes, workshops on fitness.
+- The website allows the user to take classes classes, workshops on fitness.
 - Added a feedback Survey form to broaden the scope of improvement.
-- serves as a yoga school, retreat center, holistic center, therapists, wellness and spa center or fitness club
+- serves as a yoga school, retreat center, holistic center, therapy center, wellness and spa center or fitness club

 ## Screenshots 📸
 ### About Us